jtsage/jtsage-datebox/doc_builder/pages/index.md

 ## Requirements

+DateBox requires [jQuery](https://jquery.com), version 2 or 3, and will run fine with the "slim" builds of version 3.

-DateBox requires the [Popper.js](https://popper.js.org/) and [jQueryUI](https://jqueryui.com/) library.
-Built versions of DateBox include both in their source files, unless the framework in use typically requires one already.
-(Example: the Bootstrap 4 build does not include popper.js, as Bootstrap already does).
+DateBox requires the [jQueryUI](https://jqueryui.com/) widget library.
+Built versions of DateBox include it in their source files, unless the framework in use typically has it already.
+(Example: jQM uses an altered, but API compatible version).

 ## Frameworks